 The High Performance Data Analytics and Computing (HiPDAC) lab conducts research and development in the broad area of high performance computing and big data analytics.
 The lab mission is to develop techniques, design algorithms, and build software to improve the performance, reliability, and energy efficiency for large-scale computations and big data applications.
 The current research topics include (but not limited to) accelerator-based computing (GPU/FPGA/MIC), fault tolerance and resilience techniques at extreme scale, energy-efficient computing, scientific data analytics, compression algorithms and software, numerical algorithms and software, HPC simulations, and large-scale machine learning.

 Dr. Dingwen Tao is a faculty member in School of Electrical Engineering and Computer Science Washington State University.
 He received his Ph.D. degree in Computer Science and Engineering from University of California, Riverside in 2018 and his B.S. degree in Mathematics from University of Science and Technology of China in 2013.
 Contact him at email@example.com.

 SIAN JIN (PH.D.
 STUDENT, JOINED IN FALL 2018)

 Mr. Sian Jin received his B.S. degree in Physics from Beijing Normal University (BNU) in 2018.
 During his undergraduate studies at BNU, Mr. Jin received twice Scholarship of Beijing Normal University.
 He won First Prize in National Olympiad in Informatics (Advanced group) in 2012.
 He also won First Prize in the 12th China Adolescent Robotics Competition.
-Mr. Jin joined Computer Science Department at The University of Alabama in Fall 2018.
+Mr. Jin joined HiPDAC Lab in Fall 2018.
 His research interests include High Performance Computing, Compression Algorithms, Artificial Neural Networks, and Parallel Computing.
-He did a summer internship at Los Alamos National Laboratory in Summer 2019.
+He did summer internships at Los Alamos National Laboratory in Summer 2019 and Summer 2020.
 Contact him at firstname.lastname@example.org.

 JIANNAN TIAN (PH.D.
 STUDENT, JOINED IN SPRING 2019)